SMC242/http-server/README.md

   - [x] HTTP 1.1
 - Multi-threading: a thread pool is used
   - I chose to write my own synchronised queue to push myself with the borrow checker and expose myself to Rust's synchronisation primitives
-  - This is less efficient than using a [MPSC channel](https://doc.rust-lang.org/std/sync/mpsc/index.html) like the [Rust book does](https://doc.rust-lang.org/book/ch21-02-multithreaded.html#sending-requests-to-threads-via-channels)
+  - This is less efficient than using a [MPSC channel](https://doc.rust-lang.org/std/sync/mpsc/index.html) like most sources recommend
 - Support for arbitary route handlers via the `Handler` trait

 ## Planned features